 Why Should I Wear a Bicycle Helmet?

 Although bicycle helmet laws in D.C. do not apply to bike riders over the age of 16, wearing helmets is the best way to protect yourself from an injury.
 Bicycle helmets are important because they help protect your head and brain in the event of a fall or collision.
 A properly fitting helmet should be comfortable, stable, and not obstruct your vision.
-It is also important to make sure that your helmet is fastened correctly so that it doesn’t come off in an accident.
+It is also important to ensure that your helmet is fastened correctly, so it doesn’t come off in an accident.